devskrate/devskrate/_posts/1993-05-15-microsoft-teams-vs-slack.md

 **Summary:** Both apps are a good choice but they are catered for different needs.
 If you want lots of third-party integrations and the ability to customize your app to a great extent go with **Slack**.

 On the other hand, **Microsoft Teams** works really well for companies that do a lot of work Office 365 and who already pay for that service.

+If you are planning to use free version, then Microsoft Teams would suit you the best because, there are are a lot more features in Microsoft Teams than Slack.
+May be this is the reason why, Microsoft Teams had a larger user base.